Datronizer/sheridan-vault/concepts/math/Modulo.md

 # What is it?
-Simply put, a modulo is an operator that perform [[concepts/math/Modular Arithmetic]]
+Simply put, a modulo is an operator that perform [[Modular Arithmetic]]
 # In abstract math
 # In computational math